williamdlees/IgBLAST_BioBox/README.md

         species: <species>
         receptor: <receptor>

-The values in <> can take on the following values:
+The arguments in <> can take on the following values:

 |Value|Option or Meaning|
 |-----|-----------------|